 Space for the artistic development, research and presentation of performing arts

 BAU is a breeding ground for independent makers in the performing arts.
-Covering the full breadth of the field of dance, performance and crossovers with, for example, music, visual art and architecture.
+Covering the full breadth of the field of dance and performance.
+Including all kinds of crossovers with, for example, music, visual art and architecture.

 BAU initiates a wide variety of activities including residencies, labs and work-in-progress presentations.
 In doing so, we make the artistic development of performing artists accessible and visible to the public.